Facebook Pages Manager MCP server

 }

-Make sure to replace /path/to/facebook-mcp-server/ with the actual path to your installation.
+Be sure to replace /path/to/facebook-mcp-server/ with the actual path where you cloned the repository.

 Available Tools